TheTerminatorOfProgramming/ApexMusic/FAQ.md

 #### STEP 3:
 Now you have to rename the file you created in this way: <song_name> - <artist_name>.lrc or for better matching copy the <song_name> and the <artist_name> from the tag editor and then rename the file.
 ### STEP 4:
-Now paste the LRC files to the following path: /Download/Apex/LRC/ Here sdcard is your internal storage.
+Now paste the LRC files to the following path: /Download/Apex/Lyrics/ OR they can also be put in the same folder as the songs.
+Here sdcard is your internal storage.

 ### ***Method 3:- (Requires third-party app)***